 "By obtaining a master's degree in project management, employers will recognize you as a doer and a leader," says Morgan Martin, the CEO and founder of CoApt Projects, LLC.
 "Having a master's degree in project management positions you as team lead and gives you a chance to break out of what otherwise might be siloed work."

 Typical Programs and Concentrations for Project Managers

 While project managers are needed in every field, there is greater demand in certain industries, such as construction, information technology, manufacturing, healthcare, and marketing.
 To prepare project managers for this demand, many master's programs offer concentrations in these industries.
 You'll find master's programs that grant degrees such as "Master of Science in Project Management with a concentration in Healthcare Administration" or "Master of Project Management with a concentration in Marketing Strategy."
 Other common concentrations include:

 You might see project management master's degrees with names like "Master of Science in Project Management" or "Master of Project Management."
 These different degree titles won't change the content of your program or courses.
 They're simply how the school has chosen to designate their project management master's degree.
+But be aware that a master's in product management is different than a project management master's.
 No matter what it's called, your master's degree will take two to three years to complete.

 The exact courses and structure of degree programs vary by school, but the fundamentals of your degree cover the same core topics.

 "A reputable master's-level program in project management should dedicate time to data analysis and decision making, leading teams, and human behavior," says Martin, "and ultimately give you the opportunity to capstone with real-world project management."

 "Every program typically covers project management knowledge areas such as cost management, schedule management, resource management, risk management, etc.," adds Dr. Nebil Buyurgan, director of the Project Management Master's Program at Missouri State University.